corsairmarks/more_standard_districts/mod/README.md

 Overwrites `common/buildings/05_research_buildings.txt` to alter the Research Labs, and thus is not compatible with other mods that want to make changes to Research Labs, the Research Institute, or the Planetary Supercomputer.
 To implement the desired effect from the new Research Lab, this mod overwrites the economic category for researchers (`planet_researchers`) in order to generate the `_add` modifiers for research production (previously only `_mult` was available).

 Also overwrites all three flavors of Tech-World build automation (`common/colony_types/00_research_automation.txt`, `common/colony_types/00_research_hive_automation.txt`, `common/colony_types/00_research_machine_automation.txt`) to use the new Research Districts and enabling the AI to understand the Research Lab building changes.
-Bureaucratic Center (`common/colony_types/00_bureau_automation.txt`) and Fortress World (`common/colony_types/00_fortress_automation.txt`, `common/colony_types/00_fortress_hive_automation.txt`, `common/colony_types/00_fortress_machine_automation.txt`) build automation is similarly overwritten.
+Unification Center (`common/colony_types/00_bureau_automation.txt`) and Fortress World (`common/colony_types/00_fortress_automation.txt`, `common/colony_types/00_fortress_hive_automation.txt`, `common/colony_types/00_fortress_machine_automation.txt`) build automation is similarly overwritten.
 Thus this mod is incompatible with other mods that also update these build plans.
 Commonly this is AI mods - whichever mod loads _last_ will use its version of these files.

-This mod adds a Commercial District which also has been built with compatibility for my mod [Enhanced Trade Districts and Designations](https://steamcommunity.com/sharedfiles/filedetails/?id=2641081470).
+This mod adds a Commercial District which also has been built with compatibility for my mod [Enhanced Trade Districts and Designations](https://steamcommunity.com/workshop/filedetails/?id=2641081470).
 Enjoy building commercial enterprises on practically any world.
 Compatible with Planetary Diversity and follows its exclusions for some colony types.
 Compatible with Gigastructural Engineering and follows its exclusions for some colony types.

 Built for Stellaris version 3.3 "Libra."
 Not compatible with achievements.

 ### Not Included in "Subtle Polish"

-This mod is intentionally not included in my modpack [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) because it would require users to add a UI mod in order to see the expanded districts.
-It it otherwise fully compatible.
+This mod is intentionally not included in my modpack [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/workshop/filedetails/?id=2522974089); however is fully compatible.

 ### Required Dependency Mods

 In order to see and interact with the new district types, it is necessary to use a UI mod that allows more districts to be visible.
-[UI Overhaul Dynamic](https://steamcommunity.com/sharedfiles/filedetails/?id=1623423360) and [Bigger Planet View](https://steamcommunity.com/sharedfiles/filedetails/?id=1587178040) are two possible options.
-If you play Stellaris on a lower resolution (such as 1366x768 or 1600x900) there are not many mod offerings that show many districts without making the planetview too large, so I created [Basic Planetview: More Districts](https://steamcommunity.com/sharedfiles/filedetails/?id=2654043078) to solve that issue.
+[UI Overhaul Dynamic](https://steamcommunity.com/workshop/filedetails/?id=1623423360) and [Bigger Planet View](https://steamcommunity.com/workshop/filedetails/?id=1587178040) are two possible options.
+If you play Stellaris on a lower resolution (such as 1366x768 or 1600x900) there are not many mod offerings that show many districts without making the planetview too large, so I created [Basic Planetview: More Districts](https://steamcommunity.com/workshop/filedetails/?id=2654043078) to solve that issue.

 ## Known Issues

-Overriding an economic category and colony designations causes the game to log six errors like these:
+Overriding an economic category and colony designations causes the game to log 12 errors like these:

 ```
-[00:31:12][game_singleobjectdatabase.h:147]: Object with key: planet_researchers already exists, using the one at  file: common/economic_categories/01_more_standard_districts_economic_category_overrides.txt line: 1
+[01:10:26][game_singleobjectdatabase.h:147]: Object with key: planet_researchers already exists, using the one at  file: common/economic_categories/01_more_standard_districts_economic_category_overrides.txt line: 1
-[00:31:13][game_singleobjectdatabase.h:147]: Object with key: col_research already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 6
+[01:10:28][game_singleobjectdatabase.h:147]: Object with key: col_research already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 6
-[00:31:13][game_singleobjectdatabase.h:147]: Object with key: col_bureau already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 93
+[01:10:28][game_singleobjectdatabase.h:147]: Object with key: col_bureau already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 29
+[01:10:28][game_singleobjectdatabase.h:147]: Object with key: col_bureau_spiritualist already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 70
+[01:10:28][game_singleobjectdatabase.h:147]: Object with key: col_bureau_hive already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 111
+[01:10:28][game_singleobjectdatabase.h:147]: Object with key: col_bureau_machine already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 141
-[00:31:13][game_singleobjectdatabase.h:147]: Object with key: col_habitat_bureau already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 236
+[01:10:28][game_singleobjectdatabase.h:147]: Object with key: col_habitat_bureau already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 172
+[01:10:28][game_singleobjectdatabase.h:147]: Object with key: col_habitat_bureau_spiritualist already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 198
+[01:10:28][game_singleobjectdatabase.h:147]: Object with key: col_habitat_bureau_hive already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 224
+[01:10:28][game_singleobjectdatabase.h:147]: Object with key: col_habitat_bureau_machine already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 247
-[00:31:13][game_singleobjectdatabase.h:147]: Object with key: col_fortress already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 380
+[01:10:28][game_singleobjectdatabase.h:147]: Object with key: col_fortress already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 271
-[00:31:13][game_singleobjectdatabase.h:147]: Object with key: col_habitat_fortress already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 466
+[01:10:28][game_singleobjectdatabase.h:147]: Object with key: col_habitat_fortress already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 358
 ```

 ## Changelog